How often to Water Cannabis?

 During this stage, the goal isn’t “watering” as much as it is ensuring that the environment is moist enough to support germination.
 If you plan to germinate seeds directly in the soil, you’ll need to ensure the soil is moist and you may need to actually “add” water every 4-7 days.

 Cannabis doesn’t need much water during this stage.
-It might be tempting to overwater your seedling because they are delicate, but please restrain yourself.
+It might be tempting to overwater your seedlings because they are delicate, but please restrain yourself.
 Simply test whether the soil is damp by putting your finger into the soil to see if has dried out.
 If you are growing in a pot, you’ll likely find that you need to water every 3-7 days.
 This also depends on the size of the container.

 Cannabis needs more water in this stage than in the seedling stage since they begin to grow leaves and branches.
 As usual, stick your finger into the soil about 1 inch and see if it is damp.
 If it is, don’t water.
 If it is dry, add water.
 If your plant is in its forever home (a large pot), you’ll likely be watering every 2-4 days.